 Image Credit: cricketvictoria.com.au

 The Hampton Cricket Club shares its birth date with Australia’s most celebrated cricketer, Sir Donald Bradman – the 27th of August, 1908.
 They have a thriving junior community with emphasis on safety, fun and equal opportunities for all players.
-Furthermore, the club offers both the MILO in2CRICKET and MILO T20BLAST programs for kids aged between 5 and 10 years, and is strongly recommended as a pathway for kids to get into junior club cricket.
-Competitive teams are fielded in four age groups – Under 12, 14, 16 and 18, with an all-girls team in Under 13 that play in the All Girls Cricket Competition.
+Furthermore, the club offers both the Junior and Master Blasters programs for kids aged between 5 and 10 years.
+They strongly recommend it as a pathway for kids to get into junior club cricket.
+Also, they field competitive teams in four age groups – Under 12, 14, 16 and 18.
+Plus, there is an all-girls Under 13 team that play in the All Girls Cricket Competition.
 Hampton Cricket Club is part of the South East Cricket Association.
 Lastly, they train at Boss James Reserve on David St in Hampton.

 Image Credit: hamptoncc.com.au